DeepPhe/cr-demo-app/README.md

 ## Install

-Install [Node Version Manager](https://github.com/nvm-sh/nvm) first then insall Nodejs v18 includes npm).
+If you don't have Nodejs installed, first install the Nodejs v18 (includes npm).
+If you'll work with multiple Nodejs version, install [Node Version Manager](https://github.com/nvm-sh/nvm) (nvm) first then install Nodejs v18 via nvm.

-Then under the root directory of this project, run `npm install` to install all the dependencies.
+Then in the root directory of this project, run `npm install` to install all the application dependencies.

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
+## Start up the demo app

+First make sure the backend [DeepPhe Stream Multi-Container Stack](https://github.com/DeepPhe/dphe-stream-dock) is up running.
+This demo app will be making API calls against the containers which runs the NLP pipeline to extract all the information.

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Back in the demo project directory, run `npm start` then open [http://localhost:3000](http://localhost:3000) to view it in your web browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.